tristankappel/nuxt-image-composable-for-headless-wp/README.md

 - Fetches WordPress media data using the REST API
 - Returns original and resized image URLs (`thumbnail`, `medium`, `large`, etc.)
-- Automatically generates WebP URLs for all image sizes (compatible with WebP Express)
+- Also provides WebP URLs for all image sizes (with WP WebP Express Plugin)
 - Handles errors and non-image media gracefully

 ## Installation